Samarth-Nasnodkar/Mygame/README.md

 # The Mob class
 The mob class is responsible for all actions taken by the enemy.
 It controls the path on which the enemy moves using a pathfinding algorithm.
 The enemy will create an imaginary graph at every frame in which it lies on the origin and the user in its respective position.
-From there it first finds the user's quadrant and then the chanses the user with its full potential.
+From there it first finds the user's quadrant and then the chases the user with its full potential.
 A quick preview of the game and the enemy's movement is shown below.

 # A Sneak Peak
 ![Here is a quick preview](https://i.imgur.com/5daFvPN.gif)